 ⏲️ 10 min 🗣️ Listen to the article

-With the pandemic, I have noticed the shift from public social networks to private online communities.
+I have noticed the shift from public social networks to private online communities with the pandemic.
 To be felt, seen and heard.
 To be supported and uplifted by fellow explorers, seekers and instigators in a turbulent and ever-changing world.

-I also became aware of the ways and which we engage one conversation and community at a time, on a weekly, bi-weekly or monthly basis.
+I also became aware of how we engage in one conversation and community at a time, on a weekly, bi-weekly or monthly basis.
 From meetups and coffee chats to webinars to live chats.
 From learning programs to virtual peer assistance.
-There is a framework to enable organizations and individuals, especially community professionals, to assess the efficacy and depth of their engagement maturity, strategy and actions.
-Each year we can discover the state of community management through a report and webinar from The Community Roundtable that brings clarity with research and trends on the work of mavens and game-changing networked organizations.
+There is a framework to enable organisations and individuals, especially community professionals, to assess the efficacy and depth of their engagement maturity, strategy and actions.
+Each year we can discover the state of community management through a report and webinar from The Community Roundtable that brings clarity with research and trends on the work of mavens and game-changing networked organisations.

 Engaging within Communities

-I have gained perspectives with different roles: from being a member and a host to being an internal community strategist and manager.
+I have gained perspectives on different roles: from being a member and a host to being an internal community strategist and manager.

-From those gatherings, we may make and close triangles and other shapes – flat or in 3D.
+We may make and close triangles and other shapes from those gatherings – flat or in 3D.
 What works and what doesn’t work for networks weaving/convening?